 If the owners of the mugshot site get what they want, the photo of you will go viral and they will be able to charge you thousands of dollars to remove it.
 Hundreds of thousands of people, or more, could have that incriminating picture of you in their mind.

-One additional reason to strongly consider just who is doing the "removal" of the mugshot is that the company doing it may be in partnership with multiple mugshot companies.
+One additional consideration about who is doing the "removal" of the mugshot is this: the company doing it may be in partnership with multiple mugshot companies.
 In other words, it could be a scam.

-At Reputation X, we make efforts to help you understand the laws surrounding mugshot sites in your state of residence.
+If this is affecting you, it's important to understand the laws surrounding mugshot sites in your state of residence.
 Some state lawmakers have been making attempts to combat mugshot sites that overtly extort individuals.

 For instance, Roger Bruce, a Georgia state representative, has pushed a bill that became a law in 2013 that makes it a crime for a website to charge a Georgia resident for removal of a mugshot photo.